 - Once all 12 kolaches have been filled, cover the sheet pan with plastic wrap and rest for 45 additional minutes to rise once more.

-- After the kolaches finish their second proof, preheat your oven to 400ºF.
+- After the kolaches finish their second proof, preheat your oven to 375ºF.
 Mix the egg and milk together to brush on top of the kolaches.
-Bake for 15-17 minutes until golden brown.
+Bake for 14-16 minutes until cooked through and golden.
+(I like to take mine all the way to golden brown.)

 Nutrition Information:Yield: 12 Serving Size: 1 Kolache